mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 xwm to any window manger is like comparing *apples* to *oranges*.
 You might be asking yourself, why is that so?
-Let's begin by looking at some high-level features for mainstream solutions that are actively developed and frequently referenced as "minimal" window manager solutions:
+Let's begin by looking at some high-level features for mainstream solutions that are actively developed and frequently referenced as "minimal" window manager solutions [^1]:

 |feature               |cwm     |tinywm  |xwm     |evilwm  |dwm     |bspwm   |
 |----------------------|--------|--------|--------|--------|--------|--------|